Precious Little: Poetics of the Found-Object

 • piece of scrap wood to drill into

-fine steel wool (find it in a paint-supply section of a hardware store) or Scotch-Brite pad (from supermarket)
+fine steel wool (find it in a paint-supply section of a hardware store)

 IDEAS FOR FOUND OBJECTS / RAW MATERIAL TO BRING: